cgsmith/calendar-picker/README.md

 ### Code Style and Guide

-Code styling should follow [PSR-12](https://www.php-fig.org/psr/psr-12/) which most IDEs have a setting.
-PEST is configured to enforce [strict types](https://www.php.net/manual/en/language.types.declarations.php#language.types.declarations.strict).
+Code styling should follow Laravel code-style, which most IDEs have a setting.
+Pint is configured to run on builds and you should run `sail php ./vendor/bin/pint` before pushing to fix and enforce code styling.
+You can also run the same command with `sail php ./vendor/bin/pint --test` to see if all files adhere to code styling.

+PEST is configured to
+enforce [strict types](https://www.php.net/manual/en/language.types.declarations.php#language.types.declarations.strict).

 Each PHP file in the application, dependencies being the exception, should start with: